pemcg/flickr_cli/README.md

 #### --get_user_groups_with_no_admin_activity

-This is a companion method to the above, but only lists groups (that you’re a member of) where none of the group admins have displayed any posting or fave activity in the specified number of days.
+This is a companion function to the above, but only lists groups (that you’re a member of) where none of the group admins have displayed any posting or fave activity in the specified number of days.
 This is useful in case you feel the need to contact Flickr admins and request a takeover of the admin role for the group.

 Example output:
 ```